 Marijuana arrests hinder people’s ability to succeed and participate in society by preventing them from obtaining employment, housing, and student loans.
 Decades of these racially discriminatory arrests have devastated Black and Latinx communities in New York while leaving thousands of people stigmatized with criminal records.

 The Drug Policy Alliance (DPA) has worked to end these racially biased marijuana arrests and in March 2021, New York enacted one of the most ambitious marijuana legalization programs in the country.

-Start SMART NY – Sensible Marijuana Access through Regulated Trade – is a campaign dedicated to ending marijuana prohibition in New York.
-The campaign aims to stop the ineffective, racially biased, and unjust enforcement of marijuana prohibition and to create a new, well-regulated, and inclusive marijuana industry that is rooted in racial and economic justice.
-DPA created this campaign in partnership with groups dedicated to ending marijuana prohibition.
+New York’s marijuana policies have been a profound and costly failure.
+DPA created the Start SMART NY – Sensible Marijuana Access through Regulated Trade – campaign in partnership with groups dedicated to ending the ineffective, racially biased, and unjust enforcement of marijuana prohibition and create in its place a new, well-regulated, and inclusive marijuana industry that is rooted in racial and economic justice.

 In 2016, New York became the 23rd state to roll out its medical marijuana program.
 But this is not enough.
 Patients still struggle to gain access to their medication.
 The law has been criticized as being one of the most restrictive and burdensome programs in the country.

 DPA is dedicated to improving legal access to medical marijuana for patients with chronic and debilitating illnesses in New York State.
 In 2016, we successfully amended regulations, which now allow nurse practitioners and physician's assistants to certify patients for medical marijuana.
 We also advocated for chronic pain to be added as a qualifying condition for medical marijuana – a huge victory for patients and boost for the program.

 MRTA improves the medical marijuana program by expanding the forms of cannabis available in the program, increasing the qualifying conditions, and much more.